 - 1. Recertification credits - a.
 CPLs must accrue 50 recertification credits within the prescribed five (5) year period.
 If the CPL is also a CPL/ESA, fifteen (15) of the credits must be CPL/ESA credits.
 RPLs must accrue twenty-five (25) recertification credits within the prescribed five (5) year period.
 The appropriate credits must be secured through participation in AAPL approved continuing education events, as described in section XI.A. and B. below.
 RLs must accrue five (5) recertification credits per year. - b.
 CPLs must accrue two (2) ethics recertification credits per five (5) year recertification period, and RPLs must accrue two (2) ethics recertification credits per five (5) year recertification period.
-Such ethics recertification credits shall be counted among, not in addition to, the fifty (50) for CPL or twenty-five (25) for RPL recertification credits required pursuant to section IX.A.1.a and the fifteen (15) CPL/ESA recertification credits required pursuant to section IX.A.1.a. above.

-2. Active Landwork

-a.
-Continuing involvement in Landwork is required unless a CPL has an AAPL approved Retired CPL designation.

-3. Continuing education

-a.
-CPLs, RPLs and RLs are required to participate in AAPL-accredited educational programs to maintain their designations.

-4. Ethical conduct

-a.
-Each CPL, Retired CPL, RPL and RL must continue to adhere to the AAPL Code of Ethics as set forth in the AAPL Bylaws and as further defined by the AAPL's Standards of Practice.
+Such ethics recertification credits shall be counted among, not in addition to, the fifty (50) for CPL or twenty-five (25) for RPL recertification credits required pursuant to section IX.A.1.a and the fifteen (15) CPL/ESA recertification credits required pursuant to section IX.A.1.a. above. - 2.
+Active Landwork - a.
+Continuing involvement in Landwork is required unless a CPL has an AAPL approved Retired CPL designation. - 3.
+Continuing education - a.
+CPLs, RPLs and RLs are required to participate in AAPL-accredited educational programs to maintain their designations. - 4.
+Ethical conduct - a.
+Each CPL, Retired CPL, RPL and RL must continue to adhere to the AAPL Code of Ethics as set forth in the AAPL Bylaws and as further defined by the AAPL's Standards of Practice. - 5.
+Exceptions - a.
+CPLs who become AAPL staff shall have the recertification requirements, except for Article IX.
+A. 4., suspended until such time as they are no longer AAPL staff and the time spent as AAPL staff shall be excluded from their normal recertification period.